 Christopher P. Scheitle is a sociologist at West Virginia University.

-Their new book is Religion Vs. Science: What Religious People Really Think.
+Their recent book is Religion Vs. Science: What Religious People Really Think.
 New York: Oxford University Press.

 WATCH: How the cosmologist Lawrence Krauss, a militant atheist, views religious scientists.